With the meteoric rise in Gen Z non-drinkers, a varied alcohol-free offering is non-negotiable.

-While customers seeking zero alcohol options previously had to be content with a soft drink or water, today’s diners are looking for more.
-With a wide range of low and no-alcohol beers, wines, and spirits available in supermarkets, diners expect restaurants to follow suit and improve their selection.
+While previously, customers seeking zero percent alcohol options had to be content with a soft drink or a glass of water, such limitations won’t fly with today’s diners.
+Now, they’re on the hunt for the same great taste of their favourite alcoholic drink, but without the perceived health negatives.
+And with an enormous range of low and no-alcohol beers, wines, and spirits now available in supermarkets, diners expect restaurants to follow suit and improve their selection.

 Not only does expanding your non-alcoholic range of drinks make your menu more inclusive and potentially introduce you to a broader variety of diners, but a strong alcohol-free lineup can boost your revenue, as those shunning the booze won’t simply stick to tap water or a cheap soft drink.